atlassian/data-center-helm-charts/docs/docs/platforms/OPENSHIFT.md

 The Helm charts are vendor agnostic and create objects from standard APIs that [OpenShift](https://www.openshift.com/){.external} fully supports.

-However, by default OpenShift will not allow running containers as users specified in the image `Dockerfiles` (which is root in case of Data Center images), or `securityContext.fsGroup` in a Statefulset/Deployment spec is forbidden.
-You will see the following error in StatefulSet events if you deploy any DC product with default Helm chart values:
+However, by default OpenShift will not allow running containers as users specified in the image `Dockerfiles` (which is root in case of Data Center images).
+Also, it is forbidden to set container's `securityContext` (which OpenShift does automatically).
+You will see the following error in `StatefulSet` events if you deploy any DC product with default Helm chart values:

 ```
 create Pod jira-0 in StatefulSet jira failed error: pods "jira-0" is forbidden: unable to validate against any security context constraint: [provider "anyuid": Forbidden: not usable by user or serviceaccount, provider restricted: .spec.securityContext.fsGroup: Invalid value: []int64{2001}: 2001 is not an allowed group, spec.initContainers[0].securityContext.runAsUser: Invalid value: 0: must be in the ranges: [1003170000, 1003179999]